Heal Your Voice After Being Unwell

 Getting sick isn’t just an annoyance for singers.
 It affects how good we sound.
 Our bodies are our instruments so as well as feeling lack-lustre on stage and not having the energy to perform at your best, you also have to deal with vocal raspiness and lack of power.

 Even worse is trying to heal your voice after being sick and getting it back on track without causing damage.
 We all know that if you stop singing for more than a week your voice suffers and becomes ‘out of shape’, so how do you get back to maximum power and control as quickly as possible?

-Today I’m going to share my routine for getting my voice healthy and ready for singing again after being unwell for around three weeks.
+Today I’m going to share some simple, natural home remedies for singing and my routine for nursing my voice back to healthy after being unwell.